Charles-augustin De Coulomb Facts for Kids

-Charles-Augustin de Coulomb was a French officer, engineer, and physicist known for his groundbreaking work in understanding electric forces and laying the groundwork for electrostatics.
+Charles-Augustin de Coulomb was a French officer, engineer, and physicist known for his work in electrostatics and magnetism, especially for formulating Coulomb's Law.

 Coulomb's Law